jhpyle/docassemble/_docs/helloworld.md

 (If you do not have a server yet, you can [try it out here]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/hello.yml){:target="_blank"}.)

-# Adding a question
+# Adding a Question

-Now let's change the interview so that it asks the user a [question].
+Now let's change the Steward so that it asks the user a [question].
-Edit the interview and change the contents to:
+Edit the Steward and change the [DALang] to:

 {% highlight yaml %}
 ---